department-of-veterans-affairs/vets-website/_disability/6-agentorange-navy-coast-guard.md

 Yes, if:

-You are ill with one, or more, [of these diseases](http://department-of-veterans-affairs.github.io/beta-site/disability-benefits/conditions/exposures-to-hazardous-materials/agent-orange/diseases/range exposure), and
+You currently have one or more [of these diseases](http://department-of-veterans-affairs.github.io/beta-site/disability-benefits/conditions/exposures-to-hazardous-materials/agent-orange/diseases/range exposure), and

-You served on ships or boats that were part of:
+You served on ships or boats that were part of the Mobile Riverine Force, Inshore Fire Support Division 93, or had one of the following designations:
-- The Mobile Riverine Force
-- Inshore Fire Support (IFS), or
-- Division 93

-with one of the following designations:

 - AGP (Assault Group Patrol/Patrol Craft Tender)
 - LCM (Landing Craft, Mechanized)